RalphHightower/RalphHightower/MurdaughAlex_Timeline.md

 # Boss Hogg of Hampton County, aka, Alex Murdaugh

-This is an interesting saga of a prominent attorney and his fall into criminal charges of embezzlement, money laundering, drugs (oxytocin), assisted suicide attempt,  and murder charges.
+This is an interesting saga of a prominent attorney and his fall from grace, riches, and privilege into criminal charges of embezzlement, money laundering, drugs (oxytocin), assisted suicide attempt, and murder charges.

 | Date/Period | Events/What Happened |
 |---------------|--------------------------|